great-expectations/great_expectations/docs/contributing/contributing_setup.md

   ````console
   pytest -v --postgresql
   ````
-#### If you want to develop against local mysql:
+## If you want to develop against local MySQL:

-* To simplify setup, the repository includes a `docker-compose` file that can stand up a local mysqldb container.
+* To simplify setup, the repository includes a `docker-compose` file that can stand up a local MySQL container.
 To use it, you’ll need to have [Docker installed](https://docs.docker.com/install/).

 * Navigate to `assets/docker/mysql` in your `great_expectations` repo and run `docker-compose up -d`